MicrosoftDocs/windowsserverdocs/EssentialsDocs/use/Use-Shared-Folders-in-Windows-Server-Essentials.md

 ###  <a name="BKMK_3"></a> Upload and download files in Remote Web Access
  On the Remote Web Access **Shared Folders** tab, you can upload and download files.
 For more information, see the section “Upload and download files in Remote Web Access�? in the topic [Use Remote Web Access](Use-Remote-Web-Access-in-Windows-Server-Essentials.md).
 =======
  You can use Remote Web Access to create new folders in an existing shared folder, to rename files and folders, to move or copy files and folders, and to delete files and folders on your server.
-For more information, see the section “Create, rename, move, delete, or copy files and folders in Remote Web Access” in the topic [Use Remote Web Access](../use/Use-Remote-Web-Access-in-Windows-Server-Essentials.md).
+For more information, see the section “Create, rename, move, delete, or copy files and folders in Remote Web Access�? in the topic [Use Remote Web Access](../use/Use-Remote-Web-Access-in-Windows-Server-Essentials.md).

 ###  <a name="BKMK_3"></a> Upload and download files in Remote Web Access
  On the Remote Web Access **Shared Folders** tab, you can upload and download files.
-For more information, see the section “Upload and download files in Remote Web Access” in the topic [Use Remote Web Access](../use/Use-Remote-Web-Access-in-Windows-Server-Essentials.md).
+For more information, see the section “Upload and download files in Remote Web Access�? in the topic [Use Remote Web Access](../use/Use-Remote-Web-Access-in-Windows-Server-Essentials.md).
 >>>>>>> 4bac1739fd0378146de6c9af26f683b8076754b8

 ##  <a name="BKMK_Phone"></a> Using My Server app for Windows Phone